 Today, competition is too fierce in any industry to allow missteps.
 That’s why you need to understand how to shape your demand generation strategy to be on par with the trends and a long-term thriving effort.

-In this blog, we will uncover the path to demand generation that fills the seats, captivates your audience, and improves the bottom line.
+In this guide, we will uncover the path to demand generation that fills the seats, captivates your audience, and improves the bottom line.
 Let’s dive in.

 Demand generation is often misunderstood as lead generation.
 However, demand generation encompasses a wide range of marketing activities that drive awareness and interest in your SaaS product.